 Nausea and headache

 It isn’t unusual to have nausea with a headache.
-I usually treat that with tylenol and rest as possible.
+I usually treat that with Tylenol and rest as possible.

 Could it be Meningitis?